 At times, I feel very ambitious and would love to be a ‘Leonardo da Gandhi.’
 At other times, I prefer to soak the present moment humbly – like a Hobbit, surrounded by family and friends in my immediate community.
-Perhaps, in the past, I have spread myself too thin with my passing passions: architecture, photography, ecology, education, sustainability, mindfulness, well-being, yoga and now breath-work (to mention just a few).
+Perhaps, in the past, I have spread myself too thin with my passing passions: architecture, photography, ecology, education, sustainability, mindfulness, well-being, yoga, breath-work and now sleep (to mention just a few).
 Perhaps, I am too curious and ask too many questions?
 In short, I have worn many hats but have not yet found my voice.

 Of cheerful nature, I feel incredibly grateful for the rich experiences and insights that life has brought to my consciousness.
 Nevertheless, I am also troubled and concerned by the state of the world – by the human suffering and by the growing ecological crisis.
 Rather than being a cog in that destructive machine we call civilisation, I have mostly preferred to remain a compassionate observer and commentator.
 On one hand, I have a desire to simplify, to do less and, to focus on what matters most and on the other I have a strong urge to answer the call to adventure and activism.